IMPORTANT UPDATE

 The defendants’ conduct is alleged to have inflated the price of electrolytic and film capacitors, and of electronic products containing them, such as computers, smartphones, televisions, stereo equipment, gaming consoles and home appliances, among others, for consumers and businesses across Canada.
 The class actions seek recovery of these overcharges on behalf of purchasers.

-Settlements have been reached with the defendants Matsuo Electric Co., Ltd. (“Matsuo”) and with Rubycon Corporation and Rubycon America Inc. (“Rubycon”) in the Electrolytic and Film Capacitors Class Actions, and with Shizuki Electric Co., Inc. and American Shizuki Corporation (“Shizuki”) in the Film Capacitors Class Action.
+The Courts have approved the settlements reached with the defendants Matsuo Electric Co., Ltd. (“Matsuo”) and with Rubycon Corporation and Rubycon America Inc. (“Rubycon”) in the Electrolytic and Film Capacitors Class Actions, and with Shizuki Electric Co., Inc. and American Shizuki Corporation (“Shizuki”) in the Film Capacitors Class Action.

 Previous Court-Approved Settlements

-In the Electrolytic Capacitors Class Action, respective settlements have been reached with the following defendants:
+In the Electrolytic Capacitors Class Action, respective settlements have been reached and approved by the Courts with the following defendants:

 • Fujitsu Ltd. and Fujitsu Canada, Inc. (collectively, “Fujitsu”);